nautsio/workshop-docker-consul/part1-vagrant.md

 ecb6198a819b        redis:latest                          "/entrypoint.sh redi   3 minutes ago       Up 3 minutes        6379/tcp             redis
 ```

 !SUB
 Check if the application works, visit [192.168.10.10](http://192.168.10.10)

+!SUB
+## What just happened?
+- The redis container was spawned with the name "redis"
+- On hellodb's creation Docker adds a line it's `/etc/hosts` file which maps the hostname "redis" to the matching IP address
+- The hellodb application connects to "redis:6379" which with the help of the value in the `/etc/hosts` file gets mapped to the IP address of the redis container